 DIFFERENT TYPES OF ADOPTION SERVICE PROVIDERS (ASP):

 Approved Persons are not the same as accredited agencies.
 They may be licensed attorneys, social workers, or agencies that are for-profit.
 Extensive experience and accreditation are required for one to be an approved person.
-Steffas & Associates, P.C. is not an Accredited Agency; we are an Approved Person that is for-profit.
+Steffas & Associates, P.C. is not an Accredited Agency.

 For more information, see the U.S. Department of State website at: